MultiSafepay/docs/content/accounting/reports/sales-conversion-report.md

 ---
-title: "Advanced reporting"
+title: "Sales and conversion reports"
-meta_title: "Advanced reporting - MultiSafepay Docs"
+meta_title: "Sales and conversion reports - MultiSafepay Docs"
 read_more: '.'
 weight: 7
+url: '/reports/sales-conversion-reports/'
 aliases:
     - /tools/reports/advanced-sales-and-conversions-report
     - /tools/accounting/reports/advanced-reporting/
+    - /accounting/reports/advanced-reporting/
 ---

-Advanced reports include Sales reports and Conversion reports.
+Advanced reports include sales reports and conversion reports.
 They help you find out:

 - Who your customers are
 - Where they are from